 However, before initiating remote on-boarding procedures, authority institutions should conduct ML/TF risk assessments in accordance with the nature, size, and complexity of their businesses and monitor the effectiveness of the technology on an ongoing basis.
 It is especially essential during the early stages of implementation and operation.
 HKMA advises institutions to comply with all applicable legal and regulatory requirements in their conduct of business and make sure they apply a risk-based approach when conducting CDD measures.

-400+ businesses and 10 000 000 users trust Sumsub and benefit from the the one gate KYC/AML solution.
+1000+ businesses and 10 000 000 users trust Sumsub and benefit from the one gate KYC/AML solution.
 Learn more about our approach here.